Reds vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Cole Irvin (1-3) will take to the mound for the Orioles and make his sixth start of the season.
+- The Orioles will hand the ball to Tyler Wells (6-3) for his 15th start of the season.

-- In five starts this season, Irvin has not yet earned a quality start.
+- He has started 14 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Irvin has one start of five or more innings this season in five chances.
-He averages 3.3 innings per outing.
+- Wells has 15 starts in a row of five innings or more.

 |Opponent